hdi-umd/SequenceSummary/README.md

 ![Visualization Example](https://github.com/hdi-umd/SequenceSummary/blob/main/teaser.png?raw=true)

+In addition to the three visual summarization techniques, this repository provides an example usage of our data model with the [SPMF](https://www.philippe-fournier-viger.com/spmf/) library - a popular, open-source data mining library specializing in pattern mining.

 #### Citation

 If you use this repository in your research, please cite our paper ["A Comparative Evaluation of Visual Summarization Techniques